smillholland/Hot_Jupiter_Tides/README.md

 The Jupyter notebook entitled "PDE_Solution.ipynb" contains an example of the numerical PDE solution to the continuity equation in equation 11.
 It reproduces Section 3, Figure 4.

-If you have any questions, please don't hesitate to email me at sarah.millholland@mit.edu.
+If you have any questions, please email me at sarah.millholland@mit.edu.